-In recent years a plethora of excellent, locally owned restaurants have sprung up over Vancouver Island bringing a tantalising range of menus for the visitor to sample.
+In recent years a plethora of excellent, locally owned restaurants have sprung up over Vancouver Island bringing a tantalizing range of menus for the visitor to sample.
 I’ve been lucky enough to eat in some of these establishments myself, but we also keep a record of all our clients’ recommendations in order to pass these on to future Audley clients.
 Here are some of our favorites.
 In Tofino, Sobo serves the most delicious fish tacos and smoked wild fish chowder, whilst Shelter serves a good Yellow Thai fish curry.
 In Victoria there’s cosmopolitan Camille’s, Topos for great Italian food, Baan Thai and Café Brio and in Campbell River I can particularly recommend Salmon Point Waterfront Restaurant where you can feast on the freshest seafood, sipping a glass of chilled wine glorying in the magnificent waterfront setting.
-In recent years a plethora of excellent, locally owned restaurants have sprung up across Vancouver Island bringing a tantalising range of menus for the visitor to sample.
+In recent years a plethora of excellent, locally owned restaurants have sprung up across Vancouver Island bringing a tantalizing range of menus for the visitor to sample.
 I’ve been lucky enough to eat in some of these establishments myself, but at Audley we also keep a record of all our clients’ recommendations in order to pass these on to future Audley clients.

 Places to Stay